Dean Evan Hart: Early life and education

-Dean Evan Hart was born November 4, 1957 in Jericho, New York.
+Dean Evan Hart was born November 4, 1957, in Jericho, New York.
 He graduated with a bachelor's degree from New York Institute of Technology and earned an M.A. in biology from Hofstra University.
 Hart holds an O.D. from SUNY College of Optometry and conducted postgraduate research at the University of California, Berkeley.
 He completed an M.S. degree in bioethics at Columbia University in May 2021.

 Career

-Medical and science - Treatment of the visually impaired
+Ophthalmology and Optometry

-Dean Hart held a position in academia starting with Director of the Low Vision Clinic to teach Ophthalmology residents to treat and manage the visually impaired at Harlem Hospital Medical Center.
-He instructed and mentored the art of Refraction and Physical Optics within the Department of Ophthalmology, Columbia University, The Edward S. Harkness Eye Institute.
+Hart held a position in academia starting with Director of the Low Vision Clinic to teach Ophthalmology residents to treat and manage the visually impaired at Harlem Hospital Medical Center.
+He taught Refraction and Physical Optics within the Department of Ophthalmology, Columbia University, The Edward S. Harkness Eye Institute.

 Hart was an Associate Research Scientist at the College of Physicians and Surgeons, Department of Ophthalmology, Harkness Eye Institute from 1989 to 1998.
 He was appointed assistant professor in ophthalmology at Columbia University directing contact lens and low vision clinics from 1998 to 2012.

-Hart concurrently founded Woodbury Ophthalmic Group and Woodbury Optical Studio in 1989 in Hicksville, NY and practiced optometry there ever since.
+Hart concurrently founded Woodbury Ophthalmic Group and Woodbury Optical Studio in 1989 in Hicksville, NY and practices optometry there.
 He is licensed by the American Board of Opticianry.
-While founding his own practice, Dean widely publishes and lectures to the three O's – opticians, optometrists and ophthalmologists.
-He has been a reviewer of many different peer review scientific journal articles prior to publication.
-Dean is often interviewed by various TV and radio networks on clinically applicable issues.
-Dr. Hart attended press conferences in New York City and Long Island, NY about protecting people's eyes when viewing the solar eclipse of August 21, 2017 featured in newspapers and on television.
+He has delivered lectures and presentations opticians, optometrists and ophthalmologists.
+Hart was also quoted in press about protecting people's eyes when viewing the solar eclipse of August 21, 2017.

-As a scientist, Hart mastered and applied different techniques to laboratory and clinical research endeavors.
-He also conducts lectures, presentations, and writes for publications to scientists in many fields on research topics including immunocytohistochemistry, polymer chemistry, biochemistry, electron microscopy, dietary and environments effects on tears, clinical epidemiology, microbiology, elemental analysis, physiological optics, bioethics, and contact lenses.
+Hart had conducted laboratory and clinical research.
+He has lectured and written about immunocytohistochemistry, polymer chemistry, biochemistry, electron microscopy, dietary and environments effects on tears, clinical epidemiology, microbiology, elemental analysis, physiological optics, bioethics, and contact lenses.
+After completing his Master's in Bioethics at Columbia University, Hart published on the topic of bioethics in Voices in Bioethics and Nursing Ethics.

-Political activity
+Politics

 In 2015, Hart ran for Nassau County Legislature on the Democratic line against an incumbent Republican in the 18th Legislative District and lost by one-percent.
 Hart founded Long Island Citizens for Good Government (LICGG) and became its president.
 As President of the group he called on Nassau County District Attorney to investigate Town of Oyster Bay contracts.
 He also supports oversight of Oyster Bay finances.
-In spring of 2016, Dean launched his campaign for the New York State Assembly.
+In spring of 2016, Hart launched his campaign for the New York State Assembly.
 Hart has been a candidate for town, county, and state offices, running on Democrat, Working Family, Women's Equality, Independence, Green, and Reform party lines.
-There is a recurring theme of anti-corruption and government reform which emphasizes greater checks and balances with his runs for office and activism.
-He is also a constitutionalist and libertarian by bioethical philosophy.
+He has advocated for anti-corruption and government reform.